-- Discover's credit-card network is the fourth-largest in the United States, accounting for only about 4% of payment volume.
+- Discover's credit card network is the fourth-largest in the United States, accounting for only about 4% of payment volume.
 Discover has languished at that figure for two decades, trailing far behind Visa, MasterCard, and American Express.
-For years, many commentators and government officials have expressed concern about a perceived lack of competition in the credit-card-network market, going so far as to refer to a Visa and MasterCard "duopoly" and calling for legislation that they believe would increase competition in the credit-card industry.
+For years, many commentators and government officials have expressed concern about a perceived lack of competition in the credit card network market, going so far as to refer to a Visa and MasterCard "duopoly" and calling for legislation that they believe would increase competition in the credit card industry.
 Capital One may be able to use its innovative culture and marketing savvy to leverage Discover's card network and allow it to compete more successfully. - By switching its debit cards to Discover's payment networks, Capital One might offer more attractive products to depositors.
 In particular, it could expand access to free checking accounts with no minimum balance requirements to a wider range of lowincome consumers.
 And it could offer debit cards with cashback to lower-income consumers who would not qualify for credit cards.
-The benefits for this important underserved community could be enormous. - In combination, Capital One and Discover would be the sixth-largest bank by assets, although it would remain far smaller than industry behemoths JP Morgan Chase, Citibank, and Bank of America.
-Cost savings and other synergies could make it a more
+The benefits for this important underserved community could be enormous. - In combination, Capital One and Discover would be the sixth-largest bank by assets, although it would hold only 3% of all domestic assets, a trivial amount compared to industry behemoths such as JPMorgan Chase, Citibank, and Bank of America.

-^{} Julian Morris, Eric Fruits, and Ben Sperry are senior scholars with the International Center for Law & Economics (ICLE).
-Todd J. Zywicki is George Mason University Foundation Professor of Law at George Mason's Antonin Scalia School of Law and an ICLE nonresident scholar.
-Kristian Stout is ICLE's director of innovation policy.
+Julian Morris, Eric Fruits, and Ben Sperry are senior scholars with the International Center for Law & Economics (ICLE).
+Todd J. Zywicki is George Mason University Foundation Professor of Law at George Mason's Antonin Scalia Law School and an ICLE nonresident scholar.
 ICLE has received financial support from numerous companies, foundations, and individuals, including firms with interests both supportive of and in opposition to the ideas expressed in this and other ICLE-supported works.
 Unless otherwise noted, all ICLE support is in the form of unrestricted, general support.
 The ideas expressed here are the authors' own and do not necessarily reflect the views of ICLE's advisors, affiliates, or supporters.

-effective competitor in the large national-bank market, driving improvements among other, similar-sized banks that together serve large segments of the U.S. population.
+Moreover, cost savings and other synergies could make it a more effective competitor in the large national-bank market, driving improvements among other, similar-sized banks that together serve large segments of the U.S. population.

-- The combined Capital One-Discover would become the third-largest credit-card issuer by purchaser volume, after JPMorgan-Chase and American Express.
+- The combined Capital One-Discover would become the third-largest credit card issuer by purchaser volume, after JPMorgan Chase and American Express.
+Given that there are thousands of credit card issuing banks in the United States and the largest issuers only have a modest percentage of all volume any potential countervailing adverse effect on competition would likely be minor if noticeable at all.
 As with its banking operations, its scale and innovative approach could drive improvements both directly for its customers and indirectly for customers of other banks, who would be driven to provide competitive offerings. - By increasing network traffic, purchasing volume, and revenue dramatically; enabling a seamless integration of customer and merchant data generated by network activity and issuer processing; and allowing increased financial investments in security, the merger would enable the combined company to increase consumer data security.
+This element of the deal is especially significant in light of Discover's history of prior lapses in consumer data security breaches and other regulatory compliance issues.
 The ability to capture and analyze more data on more customers may also permit the larger and more competitive company to develop and offer new innovative products designed for more fine-grained customer groups.